What is Polar Amplification and why is it important?

 Currently, several processes are known to drive Arctic amplification:

-• Ground albedo effect:
+Ground albedo effect

-The decrease in Arctic sea ice is seen as one of the most important causes of Arctic amplification.
+The decrease in Arctic sea ice is one of the most important causes of Arctic amplification.
 The ice surface reflects most of the incoming solar radiation directly back into space.
 This reflectivity is called albedo.
 As a result, the polar regions naturally keep our planet cool.
-As sea ice melts due to global warming, the dark ocean surface is exposed and absorbs solar radiation.
+Sea ice melt due to global warming exposes the dark ocean surface which absorbs solar radiation.
 This warms the ocean, and more sea ice melts.
 The more the ocean can warm up in summer, the thinner newly formed sea ice will become in winter, and the faster the new sea ice can melt in turn.
-On land, snow cover plays a similar role.
-Warming causes the snowpack to melt earlier, and the dark ground surface absorbs more solar radiation and warms.
-The warmer surface warms the air above it.

-• Vertical temperature gradient feedback:
+Vertical temperature gradient feedback

-The atmosphere in the Arctic consists of stable layers of air.
-The cold, dense air at ground level hardly mixes with the lighter air at altitude.
-As a result, the warming is particularly strong near the ground, while it is less with increasing altitude.
-As a result, little heat is released into space at the top of the atmosphere.
 In the tropics, on the other hand, warm, moist air can rise unhindered into the air, like above a pot without a lid in which water is being heated.
 The pot loses heat as it evaporates upward, and the water heats up less rapidly.
 The stable atmosphere of the Arctic acts like a pot with a lid, trapping heat and thus heating it much faster.

-• Water vapor and aerosol – cloud interactions:
+Water vapor and aerosol – cloud interactions

 On the one hand, clouds can reflect solar radiation and thus have a cooling effect; this plays a role in the Arctic during the short summers.
 On the other hand, clouds prevent the heat radiated from the ground from escaping into space and thus have a greenhouse effect.
 This warming effect of clouds predominates in the Arctic on an annual average, while clouds have a cooling effect in the lower latitudes.
 In addition, the warming of the Arctic causes more water vapor in the atmosphere through evaporation.
 Water vapor has a strong greenhouse effect and also contributes to more cloud formation.
 This further increases the warming.
-Increasing aerosol particles (liquid or solid suspended particles in the air) such as soot due to increasing economic use of the Arctic also increases warming in the Arctic.
-Soot particles in the air and on the snow and ice cover reduce albedo.
-The retreat of sea ice may also increase the formation of marine aerosols, which are released into the air by bursting air bubbles at the sea surface.
-In addition, aerosols interact with cloud and chemical processes in the atmosphere, the effects of which are still unknown.

 The Planck effect is stabilizing our climate system.
 As the Earth warms, it also radiates more heat into cold space, cooling itself as a result.
 Because the polar regions are so much colder than the other zones of the Earth, the release of additional heat is less effective than for example in the warm tropics.
 Therefore, more heat remains in the polar regions, which further favors polar amplification.